Reyansh-Khobragade/rey-bot/README.md

 #FOR WINDOWS
 ```
-double click the installdepends.bat fule to install all dependencies
+double click the installdepends.bat script to install all dependencies
 ```
 ## Usage